 Table of Contents

 Log management is the process of handling log events generated by all software applications and infrastructure on which they run.
 It involves log collection, aggregation, parsing, storage, analysis, search, archiving, and disposal, with the ultimate goal of using the data for troubleshooting and gaining business insights, while also ensuring the compliance and security of applications and infrastructure.
-What is Log Management?

 Logs are typically recorded in one or more log files.
-Log Management allows you to gather the data in one place and look at it as part a of a whole instead of separate entities.
+Log management allows you to gather the data in one place and look at it as part of a whole instead of separate entities.
 As such, you can analyze the collected log data, identify issues and patterns so that you can paint a clear and visual picture of how all your systems perform at any given moment.

 Popular Log Management Topics

-Therefore, log files make it easier for developers, DevOps, SysAdmins or SecOps to get insights and identify the root cause of issues with applications and infrastructure.
+Therefore, log files make it easier for developers, DevOps, SysAdmins, or SecOps to get insights and identify the root cause of issues with applications and infrastructure.

 There are many different sources of logs, as well as log types.
 Here are some of the top log sources we see today, starting from the bottom of the stack.